Skip to main content

-flowers.
+Hydrangeas and Lilacs, two of my favorite flowers.
 They are so similar yet so different.
-Both equally beautiful but
+Both equally beautiful but require different care in some ways.

 A few similarities between the two plants: